 It is important to remember that tipping ski instructors is expected. $20 for a group lesson and $50 for a private lesson.
 Or you could use a range of 10%-20%.
 This is the norm.

-If this is your first time skiing, we need to add some new vocabulary words in your bank.
+If this is your first time skiing, we need to add some new vocabulary words to your bank.

 Green Slopes (often indicated by a green circle)

 A green slope is an easy slope.
 This is probably the ones you need to stick with as a beginner skier.